 It works this way: if you install two or three Fire panels, that means you get two or three Fire spells, in the entire mission, period.
-It’s not going to be until later that you get additional casts for the same number of panels.
 And even once you do have other spell panels, it will eventually occur to you that the panel system will restrict the number you can bring with you.
 Panic sets in.
 What will happen if you have a new panel you really want – are you going to be willing to sacrifice your basic performance by tossing out spells?
 At the moment, you don’t have enough information to judge the whole system, for your benefit or otherwise, and that made things all the worse for me.
 All you know for certain is that two more Dire Plants just popped up, and if you miss so much as a single spell, you’ll have lost a third of your arsenal for nothing.
-Many players treat magic as something of a secondary skill in Days as a consequence.
+Many players treat magic as something of a tertiary option in Days as a consequence.
 This is unfortunate, because magic truly is valuable in the mid and late game.
 But the terrible beginnings leave such a bad taste in many players’ mouths that they never learn that, and who can blame them?

 As I’ve already hinted, the inventory system in this game is more complicated than it might first appear.
 Supposing you enter into a mission with items in your panel setup, these items will appear in the first page of your Item menu.
 This is followed by items carried in your “bag,” meaning any items you picked up during the mission, colour-coded white if they were a random drop, or yellow if they’re from a chest.
 Items that remain in your inventory at the end of a mission will be converted to panels for you to install later.
 Chests, however, do not restock.
 A side effect of this is that missions that contain consumables in chests are essentially easier the first time around, as you’ll have extra items!
 Whoops?
 Furthermore, missions with consumables as random drops are easier than those that don’t have consumables as random drops, but this is deliberately done, as enemies vary their drop list from mission to mission!
 It’s a strange, out-of-the-box sort of way the game uses to regulates its difficulty.